Chhatrapati Shivaji Maharaj International Airport: History

 The Tata committee, set up in 1967 to examine the issues concerning the airport, had recommended the construction of a new international terminal to meet the requirements of traffic in the seventies.
 The Santa Cruz terminal was to be used for domestic traffic alone.
 The International Airport Authority of India (IAAI), which was set up in 1972, started planning the construction of a new terminal building for handling international passenger traffic, to be completed by 1981.
 Accordingly, construction of the new international terminal at Sahar to the northeast of Santacruz in Vile Parle was taken up at an estimated cost of ₹ 110 million.

 Construction of the new international terminal at Sahar began in November 1977, and the first phase took three years to build.
-Sahar Terminal 2A, the first phase of the three-part terminal, was opened on 5 December 1980.
+Sahar Terminal 2A, the first phase of the two-part terminal, was opened on 5 December 1980.

-AAI had been considering the modernization of Bombay Airport in 1996 although the AAI board approved a modernisation proposal only in 2003.
-By then, Bombay and Delhi Airports were handling 38% of the country's aircraft movement and generating one-third of all revenues earned by AAI.
-At that time, the Bombay airport handled 13.3 million passengers, 60% of which were domestic travellers.
-The airport faced severe congestion for both aircraft and passengers as it was handling twice as many aircraft movements per day than it was originally designed for.
-The bidding process for its modernisation eventually began in May 2004 with the decision by the Empowered Group of Ministers (EGoM) was announced in January 2006.
-In November 2006, Delta Air Lines inaugurated a direct flight from Mumbai to New York's JFK Airport aboard a Boeing 777.
+AAI had been considering the modernisation of Bombay Airport in 1996, although the AAI board approved a modernisation proposal only in 2003.
+By then, Bombay and Delhi Airports were handling 38% of the country's aircraft movements and generating one-third of all revenues earned by AAI.
+At that time, the Bombay airport handled 13.3 million passengers, 60% of whom were domestic travellers.
+The airport faced severe congestion for both aircraft and passengers as it was handling twice as many aircraft movements per day as it was originally designed for.
+The bidding process for its modernisation eventually began in May 2004, with the decision by the Empowered Group of Ministers (EGoM) was announced in January 2006.
+In November 2006, Delta Air Lines inaugurated a direct flight from Mumbai to New York.

+In January 2009, the International Terminal 2A was demolished to make way for the new terminal.
+The new Terminal was inaugurated 5 years later in January 2014, although it was open to passenger operations the following month.
+Terminals 2B and 2C were subsequently demolished by the end of 2014.
+Terminal 2 subsequently started domestic operations in 2015, with Vistara launching flights to Delhi.
+A new Air Traffic Control tower was also inaugurated, which replaced the old tower until 2014.

+During the lockdown in COVID-19 pandemic starting March 2020, commercial operations were suspended, although rescue flights to bring back expat Indians were in effect, operated by Air India and Air India Express.
+Passengers arriving had to undergo mandatory testing and quarantine period.

+The Adani Group took over the operations in February 2021 from GVK.
+The group holds a 74% stake, while the rest is controlled by Airports Authority of India.

+In 2025, MIAL proposed to increase CSMIA's capacity from 55 MPA to 65 MPA.

+The existing Terminal 1 building, with a capacity of 15 MPA was proposed to be re-constructed to handle 20 MPA at a cost of about Rs 2,500 crore.
+The project is estimated to be completed in three years with demolition activity planned to begin in November 2025 and construction planned to be completed by September 2028.